percona/docs-home/docs/blog/posts/MongoDB/pbm-2.6.0-release.md

 ---
 <!-- more -->

-Percona Backup for MongoDB 2.6.0 has been released on September 2, 2024.
+[Percona Backup for MongoDB](https://docs.percona.com/percona-backup-mongodb/index.html){:target="_blank"} 2.6.0 has been released on September 2, 2024.

+Try it out using the [Quickstart guide](https://docs.percona.com/percona-backup-mongodb/installation.html){:target="_blank"}

 This release provides the following features and improvements: